-- · Explicit mention of LGBT+ identities as protected in code of conduct or code of ethics - · Reference how this will be enforced, outline reporting channels and consequences - Clear description of acceptable language and behaviour in the workplace - Dress codes that reference gender identity and expression inclusion - A statement acknowledging potential and likely biases, and what to do when they manifest - Accountability for management and HR in advocating, recruiting, training, etc. - Set proportionate (to the general population) targets for, and proactively address barriers to, LGBT+ representation in management, C-Suite, Board membership - Support with Employee Resource Group (ERG) development and maintenance - A developed Workplace Transition Plan that includes supports for the person transitioning, their colleagues, and management
+- - Reference how this will be enforced, outline reporting channels and consequences - Clear description of acceptable language and behaviour in the workplace - Dress codes that reference gender identity and expression inclusion - A statement acknowledging potential and likely biases, and what to do when they manifest - Accountability for management and HR in advocating, recruiting, training, etc. - Set proportionate (to the general population) targets for, and proactively address barriers to, LGBT+ representation in management, C-Suite, Board membership - Support with Employee Resource Group (ERG) development and maintenance - A developed Workplace Transition Plan that includes supports for the person transitioning. their colleagues, and management